 You do NOT need photo identification to vote in California.[Leer en español aquí.]

 Never leave the polling place without voting.
-If someone tells you that you can’t vote for any reason, demand a “provisional ballot,” vote as you planned.
+If someone tells you that you can’t vote for any reason, demand a “provisional ballot” and vote as you planned.
 In California, provisional ballots are counted after elections officials have confirmed that you are registered to vote and that you did not vote elsewhere in that election.
-Contact us if you are worried for some reason your vote won’t be counted.

 The only time you need to show any documents before voting is if you registered online or by mail and did not include your driver’s license, state ID, or Social Security number AND it is your first time voting, you’ll need to show documentation showing your name and address.
 Click here for a list of acceptable forms of identification.